Makirige/collection-heads-based/docs/maintenance.md

   "race": "human",                      // Race (see list below) "bodyType": "bt1",                    // Body type (bt1, bt2, bt3, or bt4)
-  "imagePath": "images/my-image.jpg",   // Path to the preview image "downloadUrl": "mods/My_Mod.zip"      // URL or path to the ZIP file }
+  "imagePath": "images/my-image.jpg",   // Path to the preview image "downloadUrl": "mods/My_Mod.zip",     // URL or path to the ZIP file "originalLink": "https://example.com" // Optional: URL to the original mod (can be omitted) }
 ```